Sam Harding (athlete): Athletics

 He then switched to running after winning three gold medals, in the 400m, 800m and 1500m, at the 2009 Paralympic Youth Games in Melbourne.
 After this success, Harding was recognised by the Australian Paralympic Committee's Paralympic Talent Search Program and fast-tracked into a talent development camp held in Canberra.

 Between 2010 and 2012, Harding received a dAIS scholarship and moved to the Australian Institute of Sport to train.

 In 2010, Harding competed in the 2010 national championships where he won bronze in the 800m.
 He was then selected to represent Australia at the 2011 International Paralympic Committee Athletics World Championships, in Christchurch, where he achieved a personal best and German Nationals where he finished fifth in both 800m events.

 Harding was selected to represent Australia at the 2012 Summer Paralympic Games.
 However, he fell ill prior to his event, the T13 800m, and was unable to compete.

 He competed at the 91st and 92nd Australian Athletics Championships where he won silver in the men's 800m and 400m respectively.

 In 2015, Harding won silver in the Men's 400m at the 2015 IPC Athletics Grand Prix held in Brisbane.

 At the 2020 Summer Paralympics in the Men's 1500 m T13, he finished eleventh.

-He was coached by Iryna Dvoskina but currently is coached by Philo Saunders at the Australian Institute of Sport in Canberra.
+He was coached by Iryna Dvoskina and Philo Saunders at the Australian Institute of Sport in Canberra.

 Triathlon

 At the 2022 Commonwealth Games in Birmingham, England with guide Luke Harvey, he won the silver medal in the Men's PTVI.
+Harding went into the 2024 Paris Paralympics ranked eighth in the Men's PTVI and finished fifth with guide is Aaron Royle, Olympian at the 2016 and 2020 Games.